lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 ### OCSPRequest Structure {#certid}

-The ASN.1 structure corresponding to the OCSPRequest and relevant with CertID is:
+The ASN.1 structure corresponding to the OCSPRequest with the relevant CertID is:

 ~~~~~~
 OCSPRequest     ::=     SEQUENCE {